 ProtonVPN Windows Client in Action

 The ProtonVPN client for Windows is very well designed considering it is the first software release for a new VPN service.
 We were very impressed by the user interface and ease of use.
 You can easily connect to any server location.
 Turning on the “Secure Core” option will change the server availability to show the double hop locations.
 This will route your traffic through Sweden, Iceland, or Switzerland, before passing to endpoints in less privacy-friendly countries.

 There is a settings tab in the app that will allow you to start the VPN with Windows, start it minimized, and auto connect when the app launches.
 You can also enable the VPN kill switch feature.
 This will kill your network connection anytime the VPN drops for any reason.
 It will resume once the VPN reconnects.The client automatically offers DNS leak protection so you don’t need to turn on this feature.
 The default protocol is OpenVPN (UDP) which provides a good mix or privacy and performance.
 You can change it to TCP which adds error checking.
 We only recommend this if you’re having connection issues.
 Otherwise it will slow down your connection unnecessarily.

 ProtonVPN Review : Conclusion

-There were a couple areas of ProtonVPN that we found less than stellar but they were overshadowed by the strength of the service.
-The free plan was not available when we tested which forces users to purchase a premium plan to make use of their network.
+There were very few areas of ProtonVPN that we found less than stellar but they were overshadowed by the strength of the service.
 Speeds were slower than normal when connected to servers in Germany.
 Otherwise the network was very fast across North America and Europe.
 The service is priced on the higher end of the industry but you receive some extra privacy features along with the reputation of the ProtonMail team.
 We recommend giving ProtonVPN a try and look forward to watching the service continue to evolve.